Like to know

 This function is useful if, for example, physical gold is to be bought, sold or valued as jewelry.
 The currency (USD, EUR, GPB, CHF, YEN) and the weight unit (ounce/gram) can be adjusted at any time.

-GoldPriceOne offers an easy to use alerts management.
-Alerts are set with only a few clicks and you can choose from four different types of alerts in the PLUS Version respectivly two alert types in the FREE version of GoldPriceOne.
+GoldPriceOne and GoldPRiceOneMobile both offer an easy to use alerts management.
+Alerts are set with only a few clicks or taps and you can choose from four different types of alerts in the PLUS Version respectivly two alert types in the FREE versions.

 The FREE version has a limitation of five alerts, while the PLUS version has unlimited alerts.

-Alerts are displayed via the macOS notification center and behave as defined in the system settings.
+Alerts are displayed via the macOS or iOS notification center and behave as defined in the system settings.

 Setting an alert